Therapeutic Ruptures with Teens: A Complete Toolkit to Repair Broken Trust, Rebuild Connection and Get Treatment Back on Track

 Speaker Disclosures:

 Financial: Sophie Cassell maintains a private practice and has an employment relationship with Elmhurst Hospital Center.
-She receives a speaking honorarium from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Sophie Cassell has no relevant non-financial relationships.